taq-poly/Quintana_CBC26/week5_replication_assignment/README.md

 ## Why control vs. ivermectin only (not moxidectin too)?

 The source study profiled three conditions (control, ivermectin, moxidectin), each n=3.
-Restricting this reanalysis to a single two-group comparison (control vs. ivermectin) halves the download/compute burden while still directly answering "does ivermectin change the larval transcriptome" -- the paper's central question.
-Adding moxidectin back in would only require adding 3 more rows to `config/samples.tsv` and switching the DESeq2 design to a 3-level factor.
+This reanalysis further subsets to n=2 per group (the two smallest/fastest replicates of each condition) and drops moxidectin entirely, to keep full-depth downloads practical on a laptop, while still directly answering "does ivermectin change the larval transcriptome".

 ## Full read depth -- no subsampling

-This pipeline downloads **every read of every sample** -- no subsampling, no truncation -- via `prefetch` + `fasterq-dump`, matching the source study's depth exactly (~11.5 GB total, 17-54 million read pairs per sample).
-Samples are fetched one at a time.
+This pipeline downloads **every read of every sample** -- no subsampling, no truncation -- via `prefetch` + `fasterq-dump`, matching the source study's depth exactly (~7.2 GB total across the 4 selected samples, 17-40 million read pairs each).

 ```bash
 bash run_all.sh
 ```

-This step is slow, and that is a direct consequence of the real data volume involved, not an inefficiency in the script: ~11.5 GB of real sequencing data has to be transferred and decompressed.
-In our own test run on a laptop over a home internet connection, individual samples took roughly 2-20 minutes each to fetch and extract (larger samples, e.g. the 54-million-read-pair control replicate, took longer than smaller ones), with total time for all 6 samples taking well over an hour.
-On research compute infrastructure (multi-Gbps networking, more CPU cores for `fasterq-dump`'s multi-threaded extraction, faster local storage), the same download would be expected to complete considerably faster, since both the network transfer and the extraction step scale with that hardware -- though we have not tested this ourselves and report it as a general expectation, not a measured result.
+This step is slow, and that is a direct consequence of the real data volume involved, not an inefficiency in the script: ~7.2 GB of real sequencing data has to be transferred and decompressed.

 `fasterq-dump -e $THREADS` controls how many CPU threads are used for extraction; set the `THREADS` environment variable to roughly your